 Being enrolled in the system entitles you to:

-- Appear and make oral submissions to the NZ Parole Board.
+- appear and make oral submissions to the New Zealand Parole Board

 You will automatically receive updates on:

-- Prior notice of any release or escape of the offender.
+- prior notice of any release or notice of escape of the offender

 You can also: